caveman250/MyOS/README.md

 ## GCC cross compiler:
 will need this to build.
 Follow the instructions at https://wiki.osdev.org/GCC_Cross-Compiler

+if you are running on Ubuntu you can simply use the "setup_cross_compiler.sh" script which will install any needed depndencies and build the compiler for you.

 ## QEMU
 Emulator used to run the OS, should be in your distros repositories.
 ## Bochs (Optional)